BasharDlaleh/puppet_control_repo/README.md

 `#facter `  returns all facts about the node
 `#facter fact` returns only one fact about the node

+## Agent Nodes
+in the course the instructor used a puppet module called dockeragent to install docker containers on the master itself to act as agent nodes for a lab instead of creatin separate VMs to act as agent nodes, he created the below profile and included it in the master node role like this:

+class profile::agent_nodes {
+  include dockeragent
+  dockeragent::node { 'web.puppet.vm': }
+  dockeragent::node { 'db.puppet.vm': }
+}

+class role::master_server {
+  include profile::base
+  include profile::agent_nodes
+}

 we can use facts in the puppet config just like variables $fact_name